 White water rafting is a popular type of outdoor sport, especially in the United States.
-Also called simply rafting, white water rafting is an exciting aquatic adventure that can be enjoyed by individuals of all skill levels with proper guiding and instruction.
-In some areas of the United States, white water rafting is available year round, although it is generally seasonal, depending on snow pack, rain, and dam release schedules.
+Also called simply rafting, this sport is an exciting aquatic adventure that can be enjoyed by individuals of all skill levels with proper guiding and instruction.
+In some areas of the United States, rafting is available year round, although it is generally seasonal, depending on snow pack, rain, and dam release schedules.

 White water rafting uses specialized rubber rafts that are very sturdy and flexible.
 These rafts can accommodate a wide range of people, depending on need and build, although eight to ten individuals is a standard number.
 All the rafters have paddles, which are used to guide and propel the raft through the water.
 With a trained guide, it is possible to have a raft with only one or two experienced people and a crew of novices, depending on the difficulty of the waters being rafted.